 Omega One Freeze Dried Blood Worms

-- Excellent high-protein treat for all freshwater and saltwater fish
+- NUTRITIOUS TREAT: Omega One Freeze-Dried Blood Worms are an excellent high-protein treat for all freshwater and saltwater fish

 I can’t even tell you how much Bettas love these Omega One Blood Worms.
 For those that don’t want to mess with live or frozen foods (but still want to feed their Betta the meaty diet that they crave), these freeze dried Blood Worms are the perfect option.
 Once again, I would suggest feeding these supplementary to pellets and flakes.